英語汁 / Eigo-jiru

 image by sigmund

-In my case, I don’t really care about the difference between British English and American English, however I am a bit allergic to some particular area of American accent, to be honest.
+In my case, I don’t really mind the difference between British English and American English.
+However, I must admit, I am a bit sensitive to certain aspects of the American accent.

 (oops, hope I am not creating any enemies…)